 Objective 2: Training & Support on Evidence-Based Practices

 Ensures that housing and service providers have the tools and skills necessary to implement client-centered, evidence- based practices.

 There must be an integrated, cross-system approach to prevent and end homelessness in Snohomish County.
 Collaborations with the following systems of care ensures that individuals and families who are experiencing homelessness or who are at risk of homelessness receive the services needed to obtain and maintain permanent housing.

 Collaborating with integrated care, including health and behavioral health systems.

 Collaborating with education and employment systems.

 Collaborating with other systems of care, including child safety and youth transition services, and services for veterans and seniors.

-The full Plan can be found here: Homeless Prevention & Response System Strategic Plan.
-Questions about the Strategic Plan may be directed to: Debbi Trosvig, Supervisor, Office of Community & Homeless Services, 425.388.7116
+The full Plan can be found here: Homeless Prevention & Response System Strategic Plan (PDF).
+Questions about the Strategic Plan may be directed by emailing Debbi Trosvig, Supervisor, Office of Community & Homeless Services, or calling 425.388.7116